chocolatey/choco-wiki/CentralManagement/CentralManagementComputers.md

 You will be prompted to confirm the deletion.

 ![Prompt to confirm deletion of a computer in Central Management](images/computers/ccm-computers-delete-confirm.png)

 ___
+## Common Errors and Resolutions
+### Computers are not showing up in CCM
+You need to check the CCM service logs.
+The agent will always report success when it communicates with the service successfully.
+The service may reject what it receives, but due to security settings, it won't tell the client about that.

+The logs are located at `$env:ChocolateyInstall\logs\ccm-service.log`.
+If you are on a version of CCM prior to 0.2.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log`.

+For more common errors related to checking in, see the [[setup section (and component setup sub-sections)|CentralManagementSetup]] as they dive deeper into common errors and resolutions related to things such as this.

+___
 ## Related Topics